- This event has passed.

 The aim of this online seminar is to set out our initial understanding of decolonisation as praxis.
 We will return to reconsider this understanding in the conclusion.
 The seminar will run from 1 – 2:30pm (last 30 mins is for discussion).

-The key argument we will seek to advance here is that we must think about ‘decolonisation’ as an epistemic intervention that seeks to challenge the unspoken assumptions which we currently practice with respect to the question of knowledge and to consider the ways in which our extant intellectual practices remain rooted in the coloniality of power and, what it means to ‘decentre’ the colonial epistemology such that it becomes merely one epistemic tradition amongst many that we platform in our teaching and learning.
-At the same time, in this seminar, we draw attention to some of the tensions which have arisen with the increasing mainstreaming of decolonising discourse, particularly the tendency to conflate decolonisation with diversification; to view decolonisation in metaphorical terms; to sever decolonisation from wider conversations around structures of power and violence; to overly simplify what we mean by ‘decentred’ or ‘anti-colonial’ epistemology (see, for example, Eve Tuck and K. Wayne Yang, ‘Decolonization is not a Metaphor, Decolonization: Indigeneity, Education and Society, 1.1 (2012), 1-40).
+The seminar and subsequent chapter will seek to advance framing decolonisation as an epistemic intervention that seeks to challenge the unspoken assumptions which we currently practice with respect to the question of knowledge.
+For example, to what extent do our extant intellectual practices remain rooted in the coloniality of power?
+What does it mean to ‘decentre’ the colonial epistemology such that it becomes merely one epistemic tradition amongst many that we platform in our teaching and learning.

 Joining the seminar